Sales persuasion techniques and the disproportionate impact of favours.

 Whether it is born from a dislike of feeling beholden or from the pleasure of giving, people strive to repay a favour.
 It is as if we each have a silent accountant residing in our minds.
 He, or if you prefer, she, keeps track of every exchange we have with others, recording deposits or withdrawals according to how we evaluate what they say and do and what we say and do in return.

 Most of us experience some discomfort when there is an imbalance.

 Salespeople ought to be well aware of this human characteristic and look for opportunities to make deposits in the emotional bank accounts of their customer relationships.

-This knowing seems to be inate yet all too often we overlook the need to work out what will be considered a deposit, from the other person's perspective.
-Otherwise we guess or make superficial gestures that seem like transparent attempts to curry favor by the astute observers.
+This knowing seems to be innate yet all too often we overlook the need to work out what will be considered a deposit, from the other person's perspective.
+Otherwise we guess or make superficial gestures that seem like transparent attempts to curry favour by the astute observers.

 In a sales situation people are likely to view common courtesy and even big favours as part of the sales persons job.
 Almost anything you do could be construed as having the ulterior motive of making the recipient feel beholden.